mgonzalezbaile/DesignPatternsInPHP/Observer/README.md

 }
 ```

-Look how easy is now to add new reaction behaviors without modifying any of the existing classes.
+So now every reaction is decoupled from each other making very easy the addition of new behavior without modifying existing classes.
 Putting all together let's see how the previous procedural code looks:

 We need first to set up the User with all the subscribers, a factory class can be responsible for it: